strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 After configuring our Strimzi-managed Kafka cluster, we can deploy and connect the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) in one of two ways:

-* METHOD ONE: Inside the Cruise Control pod
+* METHOD ONE: Inside a dedicated Cruise Control pod
-* METHOD TWO: Outside the Cruise Control pod
+* METHOD TWO: Outside a dedicated Cruise Control pod

-## METHOD ONE: Inside the Cruise Control pod
+## METHOD ONE: Inside a dedicated Cruise Control pod

 With our Strimzi-managed Kafka cluster deployed, we can create and deploy a custom Cruise Control image which includes the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) application inside of it.